Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 Purpose Takes Precedence: The Function-Oriented Cosmology of Genesis 1

 With that framework in mind, Genesis is not stepping outside ancient Near Eastern thought so much as speaking through it.
 Israel shared the same basic conceptual world as its neighbours, where “creation” meant bringing order, roles, and stability to what was unusable.
-The difference is not the mental furniture but the story told with it: Genesis offers a radically distinctive account of who orders the world, why it is ordered, and what that ordering is for.
+Yet Genesis offers a radically distinctive account of who orders the world, why it is ordered, and what that ordering is for.

 The same clarification applies to the verb “create.”
-The Hebrew verb בָּרָא (bārā) is striking in that it is used exclusively of God in the Old Testament.
-It signals divine initiative that brings about something new with purpose, not merely a change of shape in existing materials.
+The Hebrew verb בָּרָא (bārā) stands out because it is used only of God in the Old Testament.
+It describes God’s act of bringing something new with purpose.
 When David prays, “Create in me a clean heart” (Psalm 51:10), he is not asking for a new organ but for a transformed inner reality.
 When Isaiah speaks of God “creating” Israel (Isaiah 43:1), the focus is identity, vocation, and destiny.
 Walton goes as far as to say that within the Old Testament, no clear example explicitly demands a material perspective for the verb.
 To ancient Israelites, “bārā” implied setting everything in its rightful place for a specific function within God’s design.
 This is the most literal understanding.

 This is why the condition described in Genesis 1:2 is so important.
 The earth is tōhû wābōhû (תֹּהוּ וָבֹהוּ), often rendered “formless and void,” but elsewhere these words depict desolation, disintegration, and a collapse of ordered life (for example, Isaiah 34:11; Jeremiah 4:23).
 Isaiah 45:18 presses the point even harder: God did not form the earth to be tōhû, but shaped it to be inhabited.
 In other words, tōhû is not “non-existence” in a material sense; it is the absence of a habitable, purposeful world.

 Put together, the opening of Genesis reads like a functional origin story in the strongest sense.
 Walton offers an insightful translation of Genesis 1:1: “In the initial period, God created by assigning functions throughout the heavens and the earth, and this is how He did it.”
-The initial problem is not that nothing exists, but that what exists is not yet a world.
-It lacks boundaries, stability, and a meaningful place for life.
-The creative work that follows addresses precisely that: God separates, names, assigns, and situates, transforming non-function into a cosmos fit for habitation.
+The initial problem is not that nothing exists, but that what exists has not yet become a world.
+It lacks boundaries, stability, and the conditions necessary for life.
+The creative work that follows addresses exactly that: God separates, names, assigns, and places, transforming what is unformed and nonfunctional into a cosmos ordered for habitation.
 Genesis, then, stands alongside its ancient neighbours in recognising that creation is the triumph of order over disorder, while insisting that this ordering is not the outcome of conflict or accident, but the deliberate act of one sovereign God.

 Dawn of Creation: Exploring the First Three Days of Genesis

-With the right lens in place, we can stop debating abstractions and read the chapter straight.
-Genesis 1 now reads as a sequence of God ordering the world into working form, so the key question is simple: what functions does God establish day by day?
+With the right lens in place, we can stop debating abstractions and simply read the chapter as it stands.
+Genesis 1 reads as a sequence of God ordering the world into working form, so the next question is what functions does God establish?

 That brings us to the creation days themselves.
 The first three days show God setting up the basic domains and rhythms of a habitable world.